tlabedzki/GSheets-Importrange-in-JS/README.md

+# Google Sheets Data Importer
-# Script that can be used when standard formula IMPORTRANGE doesn't work, or data should be refresh for example once an hour only.
+Script that can be used when standard formula IMPORTRANGE doesn't work, or data should be refresh for example once an hour only.